Waters in the Desert – Living Alongside Urban Wildlife

 Over 85% of land in North Carolina is privately owned – both urban and rural.

-This November, NCWF is celebrating and calling attention to North Carolina’s private lands.
+In November, 2023, NCWF celebrated and called attention to North Carolina’s private lands.
 The state is blessed with more than 5 million acres of public lands where many species of wildlife reside.
-But to rely on these public spaces as the only space where wildlife can belong and truly thrive is not only a slippery slope - it's a death sentence for wildlife.
+But to rely on these public spaces as the only space where wildlife can belong and truly thrive is not only a slippery slope – it’s a death sentence for wildlife.

 More than 85% of land in North Carolina is privately owned, land that wildlife calls home.
 Given this reality, an interconnected network of private lands across the state providing wildlife with their essential needs is critical.
 But this is an uphill battle as rapid development continues statewide and as these private lands continue to evolve into spaces with which wildlife has previously never had to contend.